clj-commons/zprint-clj/README.md

 ## Local Development

-The following guide will outline how to locally develop `zprint-clj`:
+The following guide outlines how to locally develop `zprint-clj`.
+Please make sure you have the [clj cli tool installed](https://clojure.org/guides/deps_and_cli).

 - Install `zprint-clj` dependencies